The School of Biological Sciences

 At the University of Nebraska-Lincoln's School of Biological Sciences, we embrace a broad understanding of the life sciences – from cellular and molecular processes to whole organisms and ecosystems.

 Our distinguished faculty work hand-in-hand with our students.
 We get our students out of the textbook and into real-world education experiences.
-They use human cadavers as learning tools and apply hands-on field research to fascinating problems at Cedar Point Biological Station, our students will learn by doing.
+From using human cadavers as learning tools to applying hands-on field research to fascinating problems at Cedar Point Biological Station, our students will learn by doing.